Tue, 31 December 2013

 Over 130,000 people have subscribed to his weekly newsletter, his 48 Days Podcast consistently ranks in the top 3 under Careers on iTunes, and the 48Days.net business community is viewed as an example around the world for those seeking to find – or create – work they love.

 In this interview, Scott and Dan talk about the importance of trying different things to get to work that you love.

 Please share this episode with your social circles and leave us a review on iTunes!!

 Tue, 8 October 2013

-In this interview, Josh and Scott talk about how Joshua went from working in corporate America to teaching others to utilize social media in their job search.
+In this interview, Scott talks with author Joshua Waldman talk about his journey working in corporate America to teaching others to utilize social media in their career search.